-- 3.14 A project to make improvements to the Henderson Road Refuse Transfer Station to increase resource recovery is in the initial stages, with community engagement and consultation carried out in October.
-The consultation poster and questions asked are attached as Appendix .
-At the time of writing this report over 60 submissions have been received. - 3.15 The next steps of the project will be to analysis the responses and determine the processes to be undertaken to allow for changes at the site to be made.
+- 3.14 A project to make improvements to the Henderson Road Refuse Transfer Station to increase resource recovery is in the initial stages, with community engagement and consultation carried out in October. - 3.15 The next steps of the project will be to analysis the responses and determine the processes to be undertaken to allow for changes at the site to be made.
 Updates will be provided to the Joint Waste Futures Committee throughout the project. - 3.16 As the winner of the Keep New Zealand Beautiful Awards Supreme Winner of 2020, we received sponsorship for a community mural valued up to \$10,000. - 3.17 This mural will be painted at the main transfer station building with artwork that builds on the waste hierarchy refuse, reduce, reuse recycle, dispose.
 The painting has just commenced.